MetricCalc

 MM to CM

-Convert millimeters into centimeters for labels, classroom work, and quick scale checks.
+Convert millimeters into centimeters for labels, classroom work, product specs, and quick scale checks.

 mi